What is the Guide for?

 Each short guide offers a research rating of an autism therapy.
 These are the ratings:

 - Promising: some research shows positive effects, but more research is needed.

 - Yet to be determined: not enough research is available.

 - Ineffective/harmful: research shows this approach is ineffective or can be harmful.

 - Unrateable: not yet reviewed by our research sources.

-This allows us to draw reliable conclusions about the effectiveness of each therapy, based on how much evidence there is to support it.
 When a therapy hasn’t yet been systematically reviewed by our research sources, it’s marked as ‘Unrateable’.

 Why don’t you use evidence from people’s experience in your research ratings?